Let’s talk about CSS and React!

 );

-The greatness if this approach is that you can easily “label” underlying basic elements with your own names and thereby make the code more self-documenting.
+The greatness of this approach is that you can easily “label” underlying basic elements with your own names and thereby make the code more self-documenting.
 That helps other coders understand the purpose of each element just by reading the code.
 You can also easily export these component snippets and reuse them elsewhere in your application!

 I’ve been writing styled components this way since about half a year now on a very professional customer project with extremely high quality requirements.
 I can tell you, writing React code with styled components this way makes you feel like having a grip like it never was in the past when the styles were placed in separate files.
 I have used separate plain CSS files and pre-compiled CSS files in the past, such as Sass, PostCSS etc. And I have been doing it a lot - since decades!
 The guideline by the Wise of the Internet always was that embedding styles directly in the JavaScript code is a bad practice.
 But once you take your first steps to the ‘dark side’ and start embedding styles in the code in the way described above, there’s no turning back!